 Psychologically – everyone involved in the organisation knows that they are only limited in what they do by the principles of independent advocacy, resources and the law.
 It is important to recognise that although there may be conflicts of interest present, psychological independence is vital.

 Do I have to pay for an independent advocate?

 No, independent advocacy is free.
 Referring a person to independent advocacy does not cost anything.
 It is funded by local authorities and the NHS.

 Under the Mental Health (Care and Treatment) (Scotland) Act 2003, NHS Boards and Local Authorities have a duty to fund independent advocacy.

-How do I complain about the support I have received from an independent advocate?
+How do I complain about an independent advocate or independent advocacy organisation?

-Your independent advocate should have given you a copy of their organisation’s complaints policy at the start of your advocacy partnership that will explain who you should contact if you have a complaint.
+Your independent advocate should provide you with a copy of their organisation’s complaints policy at the start of your advocacy partnership that will explain who you should contact if you have a complaint.
 If you do not have this information, then you should contact the organisation to find out about their complaints procedure.

 The SIAA does not have a regulatory role and is unable to investigate any complaints you may have about an advocacy organisation.
-If you have gone through the Independent advocacy organisation’s internal complaints process and are unhappy with the outcome, you can take your complaint to the NHS and Local Authority funders.
+If you have gone through the independent advocacy organisation’s internal complaints process and are unhappy with the outcome, you can take your complaint to the organisation’s NHS and local authority funders.
 If you are still not satisfied you can take your complaint to the Scottish Public Services Ombudsman.

 What does SIAA do?

 We are the national intermediary organisation for independent advocacy in Scotland.
 SIAA promotes, support sand defends the principles and practice of independent advocacy.